 If a Player has a medical need to utilize any assistive device, such device shall not cross the front edge of the throw line.

 A player may throw up to three darts in each round.
 A throw of all three darts may not be required in some circumstances.

-A waiting player must stay a minimum of 1 meter away from the throwing player.
+Waiting player must stay at least minimum of 1 meter away from the throwing player.

 Any acts that intentionally delay a match, interferes purposely with your opponent's play, or acts that are deemed to be causing such delay or interruption, will be considered as a violation of the rules and subject to penalties.